 B.R.
 Franco is a certified sommelier by the Court of Master Sommeliers (CMS).
-After almost ten years running wine programs in the restaurant and hospitality industry, including three Wine Spectator Award of Excellence programs, Franco moved on to wine education and became an independent freelance food and wine writer.
+After almost ten years of running wine programs in the restaurant and hospitality industry, including three Wine Spectator Award of Excellence programs, Franco moved on to wine education.
+In addition, he became an independent freelance food and wine writer.
 Here are his thoughts about a few topics we think might interest you.

 Sommelier is a French word that means wine steward or the person in charge of wine.
 It’s pronounced suh-mel-yay and rhymes with “every day.”
 Of course, many people now call us somms.
 Whenever I approach a table, I start with something like “Good evening, my name is Franco, and I’m the sommelier,” almost always followed by a ‘what’ face and a “huh?” and then I say, “I’m the wine guy!”.
 People get it right away, and I just broke the ice.

 When I worked as a restaurant manager and sommelier, I introduced myself to the manager; when guests have a problem, they want to speak with the person in charge, not the wine guy, even if it’s the same person.

 How much does it cost to become a sommelier?

 Being a sommelier is free; it’s not that much a title but an occupation; it’s just a job.
 You’re the sommelier if you’re responsible for wine at a restaurant.
 I know sommeliers with no certifications who work at Michelin-starred restaurants.

 Of course, if you want to get a better job or work at a high-standard establishment, you might want to get certified as a somm.
 There are plenty of schools and programs to earn a sommelier degree, and not all of them are as expensive as you might think.
 Many people attend classes for a year and get certified internationally.
 Others pay for the examination, as with the Court of Master Sommeliers.